The Purpose of Suctioning Patients During Sedation

 The right portable emergency suction device allows you to rapidly tend to patients before and after surgical procedures.
 It also empowers emergency responders to deliver quality, consistent suction no matter where they encounter patients.
 For help selecting the right portable emergency suction machine for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

-Editor's Note: This blog was originally published in October of 2021.
+Editor's Note: This blog was originally published in May of 2022.
 It has been re-published with additional up to date content.